BlueStier/SLV-copy/README.md

 ` "SLV-copy.excludeFolder": []` : Folder exclusion array so that the backup does not occur

-` "SLV-copy.showWarningExtensionFile": true` : If false you don't see warning message when extension file isn't in autorized file type
+` "SLV-copy.showWarningExtensionFile": true` : Checked if you want to see warning message when extension file isn't in autorized file type otherwise unchecked

-` "SLV-copy.showWarningMessageFolder": true` : If false you don't see warning message when initial file directory isn't in keyValueFolder
+` "SLV-copy.showWarningMessageFolder": true` : Checked if you want to see warning message when initial file directory isn't in keyValueFolder otherwise unchecked

 # Settings.json exemple